shopizer-ecommerce/documentation/static/markdown/cloud/lightsail-admin-backend.md

 This simple infrastructure allows running Shopizer on a simple AWS LightSail virtual maching.
-An Ubuntu based LightSail virtual machine will be configured with NGINX proxy server with SSL configured with Let's encrypt / Certbot SSL cerificate and Docker Compose running Shopizer, MySQL and ElasticSearch containers.
+An Ubuntu based LightSail virtual machine will be configured with NGINX proxy server and Shopizer Admin Angular application with Shopizer backend

 > **$**
 > **AWS LightSail**